indrabasak/indrabasak.github.io/_posts/2017-05-14-revisting-swagger.md

 {:.image-caption}
   Figure 2.
 Changes to Swagger to Elephant model from custom API Listing Plugin

 A [wiki](https://github.com/indrabasak/swagger-deepdive/wiki) exists for the `menagerie` project where I explain each of the Swagger customizations in detail.
-Incorporating these ideas into your project is a great way to increase the usabilty of your REST APIs.
+Incorporating these ideas into your project is a great way to increase the usability of your REST APIs.